jrobio/lutris_installers/Star Trek: Judgment Rites/README.md

 ## Wine Version

 - The linux version of Star Trek: Judgment Rites requires system libraries not present in Lutris' Runtime environment.
 This installer is for systems that cannot easily install additional libraries through a traditional package manager (ex.
-Valve's Steam Deck)
+Valve's Steam Deck).

 ## Acknowledgements